collingreen-del/lab-11/README.md

 Ring counter output goes to all 1's due to their flip-flops starting in an undefined state.
 The FPGA board will recognize the start as undefined unless given a specific reset state.
 With ring counter's output needing a singular 1 to circulate throught the bits, having the wrong reset state can cause the board logic to propagate the starting value of the flip flops, causing a potential state of 1111.

 ### 3 - What width of ring counter would you use to get to an output of ~1KHz?
+It depends on the clock frequency; the width would be about N = clock frequency/1000.